-The final bell rings, the crowd roars, and the two warriors immediately embrace and then raise each other’s hands, both showering heart-felt tributes on their rival.
+The final bell rings, the crowd roars, and the two warriors embrace and then raise each other’s hands.
 This is the part of boxing that typically perplexes non-fans of “The Sweet Science.”
 How could two athletes who just finished pounding the hell out of each other now demonstrate so much genuine regard, even affection?
 How can such respect exist between combatants who have just done their utmost to render each other helpless?

-To understand the answer to this question is to grasp one of the most compelling aspects of boxing, the fact that the majority of competitors are not brutal savages seeking to satisfy their thirst for blood or to win at any cost.
-Rather, they are men and women driven to test themselves, striving to be the best they can be and to achieve victory at the price of their own pain and blood.
-This demands extreme amounts of courage, which is precisely why fighters hold their fellow combatants in high regard.
+To understand the answer is to grasp one of the most compelling aspects of boxing, the fact that the vast majority of pugilists are not brutal gladiators seeking to satisfy their thirst for blood or to win at any cost.
+Rather, they are men and women driven to test themselves and to achieve victory in the most demanding of competitions.
+This requires extreme courage, which is precisely why fighters hold their fellow combatants in high regard.
 How could you not respect your opponent when they, just like you, are willing to put their life on the line?
-When they, like you, are among that small group of people who know what it’s like to set aside their fear and doubt before taking that long walk through the crowd and to where the ultimate test awaits?
+When they, like you, are among that small group who know what it’s like to set aside all fear and take that long walk through the crowd to where the ultimate test awaits?

-Of course some fighters do harbor genuine enmity for their opponents, but when it comes to rivals whose fights represent incredible brutality and, at the same time, mutual respect and admiration, there are few better examples than the 30 rounds of combat between “Irish” Micky Ward and Arturo “Thunder” Gatti.
-Their trilogy took place from May 2002 to June 2003, three glorious and bloody battles that have taken on almost legendary status in the years since.
+Of course, some fighters do harbor genuine enmity for their opponents, but when it comes to rivals whose fights represent incredible brutality and, at the same time, mutual respect and admiration, there are few better examples than the thirty rounds of combat between “Irish” Micky Ward and Arturo “Thunder” Gatti.
+The Gatti vs Ward trilogy took place from May 2002 to June 2003, three glorious and bloody battles that have taken on almost legendary status in the years since.

-Ironically, when the two fought for the first time, they had both seen better days.
+Ironically, when the two fought the first time, they had both seen better days.
 Gatti’s warrior legacy had been firmly cemented thanks to his dramatic slugfests with Wilson Rodriguez, Gabriel Ruelas, and Ivan Robinson.
-While those exciting struggles had made Gatti a fan-favorite, they had also taken a physical toll.
+While those exciting struggles had made Arturo a fan-favorite, they had also taken a physical toll.
 But despite the plethora of hard fights under his belt, Gatti was arguably the fresher of the two.
-Ward, the pride of Lowell, Massachusetts, had amassed 48 fights, nine more than the Montreal native, including 11 losses.
-His roller coaster career epitomized that of the journeyman, and while a number of his defeats came against top fighters like Vince Phillips, Zab Judah, and Jesse James Leija, he had also lost to Ricky Meyers and Mike Mungin, virtual unknowns to even die-hard boxing fans.
+Ward, the pride of Lowell, Massachusetts, had amassed 48 fights, nine more than the Montreal native, including eleven losses.
+His roller-coaster career epitomized that of a journeyman, and while a number of defeats came against top fighters like Vince Phillips, Zab Judah, and Jesse James Leija, he had also lost to Ricky Meyers and Mike Mungin, unknowns to even die-hard fans.

-But the two fighters’ combined 16 losses meant absolutely nothing to those who eagerly anticipated their clash.
-Sometimes boxing fans are lucky enough to witness a matchup for which excitement is virtually guaranteed.
+But the two fighters’ combined sixteen losses meant nothing to those eagerly anticipating the first Gatti vs Ward clash.
+Sometimes boxing fans are lucky enough to witness a match-up for which excitement is virtually guaranteed.
 When both pugilists have a proven track record of being in exciting fights, you know fireworks are inevitable.
-And fireworks were produced in amazing volume and with startling brilliance on May 18, 2002, precisely 15 years ago today, the first great Gatti vs Ward clash.
+And fireworks were produced in amazing volume and with startling brilliance on May 18, 2002, though not from the opening bell.

-But midway through round three, Micky turned the tide in his favor, thanks to his patented left hook to the liver.
-He landed it at least six times during the round, each time applying it using the same double hook combination, with the first merely tapping to the head as a distraction, and the second landing with full force to the body.
-Each landed shot compounded the damage, and Gatti was forced to retreat as Ward imposed his will.
-With about 30 seconds to go, the first explosive and prolonged exchange took place, both fighters landing vicious power shots.
+But midway through round three, Micky turned the tide, thanks to his patented left hook to the liver.
+He landed it at least six times, each time applying it using the same double hook combination, with the first merely tapping to the head as a distraction, and the second landing with full force to the body.
+Each landed shot compounded the damage, and Gatti retreated as Ward imposed his will.
+Then, with thirty seconds to go, the first explosive and prolonged exchange took place, both landing vicious power shots.
 With his movement compromised, Gatti was, as always, up for the challenge of a slugfest.
 But just as Ward succeeded in backing up his opponent, Gatti then connected with a series of hellacious right hooks to the body, pushing Ward back and earning himself some breathing room.

-Ward continued to press in round five, forcing Gatti to throw hard punches in an attempt to keep Micky at bay.
-Much of the action took place in close, Ward’s preferred location, but Gatti still out-threw and out-landed his opponent.
+Ward continued to press in round five, forcing Gatti to throw hard punches to keep Micky at bay.
+Much of the action took place inside, Ward’s preferred location, but Gatti still out-threw and out-landed his opponent.
 The punches both men absorbed would have undoubtedly felled many other fighters, but these guys weren’t ordinary pugilists when it came to the capacity to absorb punishment and keep firing back.

-That was evident when, with 20 seconds to go, Gatti unleashed a flurry of shots to Ward’s head and Micky responded the only way he knew: by taking a deep breath and launching a flurry of his own.
-He landed a blistering sequence of multiple short hooks, knocking Gatti’s head around like it were inside a pinball machine.
-The flurry badly hurt Gatti and sent him stumbling back into the ropes where Ward continued to pour it on, throwing a bevy of power shots in an attempt to end the contest, but due to his unfathomable determination and otherworldly survival instincts, Arturo stayed on his feet.
+That was evident when, with twenty seconds to go, Gatti unleashed a flurry of shots to Ward’s head and Micky responded the only way he knew how: by taking a deep breath and launching a flurry of his own.
+He landed a blistering sequence of short hooks, knocking Gatti’s head around like it were inside a pinball machine.
+The flurry sent Gatti stumbling into the ropes where Ward continued to pour it on, throwing a bevy of power shots in an attempt to end the contest.
+But due to his unfathomable determination and otherworldly survival instincts, Arturo stayed on his feet.

-With Ward having gassed himself out in search of the knockout, it was Gatti’s turn to seize the momentum.
+And now, with Ward having gassed himself in search of the knockout, it was Gatti’s turn to seize the momentum.
 He backed Ward off with some well-placed hooks to the body and then pushed Ward to the ropes, unloading power shots and getting the better of the exchanges.
-But that caused Gatti to tire, and then Ward was presented with an opportunity to seize.
-He hurt Arturo with another liver shot, and defying human physiological functioning, he summoned enough energy to go for the finish again.
-Ward ricocheted many punches off Gatti’s unprotected skull and Arturo was forced to hang on for dear life.
-Somehow, Gatti found the strength to tie Ward up near the end of the round, allowing him to momentarily reclaim his faculties and survive.
+But that caused Gatti to tire, and Ward took advantage by hurting Arturo with another liver shot.
+Defying human physiological functioning, Ward summoned enough energy to go for the finish once again.
+Ward ricocheted a series of punches off Gatti’s unprotected skull and Arturo was forced to hang on for dear life.
+Somehow, Gatti found the strength to tie Ward up near the end of the round, and thus survive to the bell.

-It’s safe to say that the events of round nine would have defeated anyone besides Gatti.
-But that’s why Gatti was so special.
-He possessed unthinkable resolve and will, his ability to fight through the fire matched only by that of Ward.
+It’s safe to say that the events of round nine would have diminished or defeated any fighter, no matter how tough.
+But that’s why Arturo Gatti was so special.
+He possessed unfathomable resolve and will, his ability to fight through fire and pain matched only by that of Ward.
 The number of momentum swings in that round was incredible, each man rallying from the brink of defeat when it appeared he had nothing left.

-There couldn’t have been a more fitting ending to the first chapter in such a storied rivalry.
+There couldn’t have been a more fitting end to the first chapter in such a storied rivalry.
 Both gallant warriors gave every ounce of their strength and with both still standing at the end, a hug of respect was the only natural reaction.
 It is exactly that kind of human element that is often underappreciated in such a brutal sport.
-Yes, Ward and Gatti severely damaged each other in their pursuit of victory.
+Yes, Ward and Gatti severely punished each other in their pursuit of victory.
 But at the end of it all, they hugged it out like they were best friends.
-And over the course of their trilogy, that’s exactly what they would become.
+And over the course of the legendary Gatti vs Ward trilogy, that’s exactly what they would become.

 While Ward was declared the winner by majority decision, there really was no loser.
-They both earned a victory more valuable than a ‘W’ on their record, that of ultimate respect from each other and from every fan lucky enough to have witnessed that encounter.
-Although this was only chapter one in their story, it was what caused their names to be inextricably linked forever.
+They both earned a victory more valuable than a ‘W’ on their record, that of ultimate respect from each other and from every fight fan lucky enough to have witnessed that encounter.
+Although this was only chapter one in their story, it was this fight that caused their names to be inextricably linked forever.
 Without the amazing show put on in that first tilt, there would never have been a second or a third.
-And given the incredible action that those fights contained, we are truly lucky that 15 years ago they stepped into the ring on that storied night and gave boxing an unforgettable war. — Jamie Rebner
+And given the incredible action in those battles, boxing fans are fortunate indeed that they stepped into the ring on that storied night and gave pugilism an unforgettable war. — Jamie Rebner